joone-org/SentioNova/curriculum/9798851707100/README.md

   - Include additional descriptors (shallow depth of field, vignette, splatter effect) to refine your scene
   - For high realism, specify camera effects, settings, setup (Canon EOS 5D Mark IV, 24-70mm lens, f/2.8)
   - Leverage nuanced adjectives (tranquil, breathtaking, etc.) to add mood
-> *Example: "/imagine Elephant herd at sunset in the Serengeti, in the style of fantasy art, grandiose and realistic landscapes, under richly colored skies in hues of orange and gold."*
+> *Example: "/imagine Elephant herd at sunset in the Serengeti, in the style of Impressionist art, grandiose landscapes, under a sky richly colored in hues of orange and gold."*

 #### Parameters
 - "*::*" allows for distinction of image components and their weighting.
 In the example *"/imagine A herd of colossal African elephants::2 under a breathtaking sunset in the Serengeti::1"*, *'elephants'* are twice as emphasized as the *'sunset'*.
 Using --no will exclude defined elements